Ángel Gómez (footballer, born 2001)

-Ángel Nahuel Gómez (born 29 August 2001) is an Argentine professional footballer who plays as a midfielder for Racing Club.
+Ángel Nahuel Gómez (born 24 August 2001) is an Argentine professional footballer who plays as a midfielder for Torneo Federal A club Círculo Deportivo on loan from Racing Club.

 Career

 Gómez is a product of the Racing Club youth system, having joined them at the age of six.
 He was moved into the first-team in late-2020 under manager Sebastián Beccacece, who subsequently selected him to make his senior debut off the bench against Atlético Tucumán on 19 November; playing the final moments of a 2–0 loss in the Copa de la Liga Profesional.